intergiro/developer-portal/docs/merchant/authorization/create.md

 	},
 }
 ```

-Sometimes [verification](../verification/create.html#create) will be required.
+If a verification required error is returned, proceed to the [verification](../verification/create.html#create) endpoint.
 The important field to look for is the `error: "verification required"`.

 Example of a verification required response:
 ```{1,15} JSON
 HTTP 400 Bad Request